saleem-hadad/refactoring-lab/README.md

 <h1 align="center"><img height="150" src="./logo.png" /><br> RefactoringLab</h1>

 <p align="center">
-  <b>A collection of poorly written codes with tests where you can practice improving them and submit better versions</b></br>
+  <b>A collection of codes with tests where you can practice improving them and submit better versions</b></br>
 </p>

 <br />